Systemic risk: Too big to fail

 The traditional analysis for assessing the risk of required government intervention is the "too big to fail" test (TBTF).
 TBTF can be measured in terms of an institution's size relative to the national and international marketplace, market share concentration (using the Herfindahl-Hirschman Index for example), and competitive barriers to entry or how easily a product can be substituted.
 While there are large companies in most financial marketplace segments, the national insurance marketplace is spread among thousands of companies, and the barriers to entry in a business where capital is the primary input are relatively minor.
 The policies of one homeowners insurer can be relatively easily substituted for another or picked up by a state residual market provider, with limits on the underwriting fluidity primarily stemming from state-by-state regulatory impediments, such as limits on pricing and capital mobility.
-During the recent financial crisis, the collapse of the American International Group (AIG) posed a significant systemic risk to the financial system.
+During the 2008 financial crisis, the collapse of American International Group (AIG) posed a significant systemic risk to the financial system.
 There are arguably either no or extremely few insurers that are TBTF in the U.S. marketplace.